 1) Tell us about yourself, where are you from?
 How, when and why did you get into photography?

 I am a 49 years old guy from a small town near Frankfurt, Germany.
 As my father already was a very ambitious hobby photographer I got in touch with photography when even being a child.
-Whenever my daddy bought himself a new camera, he gave the old one to me.
+Whenever my dad bought himself a new camera, he gave the old one to me.
 This was in the late 70th and early 80th of the last century.
 So we still talking about analog photography.
-My fathers favorite camera manufacturer was Pentax.
+My father’s favorite camera manufacturer was Pentax.
 After school, no idea what reason for, I somehow lost my passion for photography but started painting portraits.
 I think that was the time when I learned a lot about light, expression and perfect beauty in human faces.

-With my job as an aeronautical engineer, working for a huge car producer in Stuttgart and afterwards for Germanys biggest Airline, with my wife and two small kids, there was not so much time left for any kind of hobby.
+With my job as an aeronautical engineer, working for a huge car producer in Stuttgart and afterward for Germanys biggest Airline, with my wife and two small kids, there was not so much time left for any kind of hobby.

 But in 2014 I had the feeling that in compensation for my rather by technical topics dominated engineering job, I need some creativity back in my life.
 I remembered my early years and how much fun it was to me to paint with light – so I went to a store and bought myself my first digital camera… that`s how the story began 😉

 2) How much time do you spend on photography on average?

 I know that within the community of photographers there are mainly two parties.
 The ones who just like the pure image out of cam with no or only very limited post processing and the other guys like me, who see themselves more like artists where the RAW image is just the beginning, a kind of rough diamond that needs to burnish to make it shine and become a real jewel.
 That is why I spent not only a lot of time in taking pictures but also in post processing.